TAU-CGL/cgal-python-bindings/howto_package.md

 ## Step 3: Add Python-development requirements.txt

 We are going to use some Python-tools to build the package.
-These will automatically installed in the next step when executing `pip install XXX` , but you may want to do some things by hand to get more feedback on what is happening (especially, if it doesn’t work right away).
-For this reason, we a requirement with the essential packages for developing this package.
+These will automatically be installed in the next step when executing `pip install XXX`, but you may want to do some things by hand to get more feedback on what is happening (especially, if it doesn't work right away).
+For this reason, we add `requirements.txt` with the essential packages for developing this package.

 Just create a file `requirements.txt` with all Python dependencies a developer using your module should have.
 It should at least contain the following: